jmacglashan/decisions_and_dragons/themes/dnd/content/_index.md

 Each answer begins with a concise explanation, accessible to those with relevant background knowledge.
 Of course, if you're here, you may not have _all_ of the relevant background knowledge.
 This site is written for those of you who do not.
 Following the concise explanation, I derive the answer from first principles.

 Below you will find a list of the most recently published Q&As and a preview of the answers.
-You can find the complete list of all of them in the [posts section](/posts/).
+You can find the complete list in the [posts section](/posts/).
 You can learn more about me and why I created this site in the [about section](/about/).